 Course Overview

-- Demonstrate and apply an in-depth knowledge of Technical Theatre and Stage Management practices underpinned by a broader knowledge of the dramatic arts both in Australia and internationally.
+- Demonstrate and apply an in-depth knowledge of Technical Production practices underpinned by a broader knowledge of the dramatic arts both in Australia and internationally.

 - Apply technical, managerial, interpersonal and design skills and knowledge to collaborate and provide leadership within creative teams that create work in a range of challenging and engaging contexts, genres, platforms, and modes of performance.